um104/C4PPMobileMetrics/SalesforceFiles/README.txt

-Instructions: Script for pulling Salesforce.com packages and saving them
-              to the git repo
+Script for pulling Salesforce.com packages and saving them to the git repo
 Author: Ray Tam
 Date: 1/17/13
+Issue: MM-15

 Revisions

 Author:
 Date:
 Description:

 Author:
 Date:
 Description:

+******INSTRUCTIONS
+Use the command 'ant retrievePkg' to pull package.
+Read below first.

+******FILES
 ---build.properties
 Includes the username, password and package fields.
 Currently using this file does not work [1/17, Ray]

 ---build.xml
 Includes build target.
 Line 29 includes the target information.
 Enter in
 Username: <YourUserName>
 Password: <Your Password With Security Token Appended>